Dr Wealth

 Moreover, in the U.S, he could also refinance the properties and use the proceeds to buy additional properties without paying additional taxes, which would have not been possible in Singapore.

-If an investor bought a second property in Singapore, he would have had to pay a 16% ABSD and subsequent purchases would have been taxed at 25%.
-Such high taxes would have significantly lowered his investment returns, or worse, losing money on the investments.
+If a Singaporean investor bought a second property in Singapore, he would have had to pay a 20% ABSD and subsequent purchases would have been taxed at 30%.
+Such high taxes would have significantly lowered his investment returns, or worse, caused him to lose money on the investments.

 However, in the U.S., property investors can refinance their properties and keep rolling the cash to acquire additional properties indefinitely.
-This flexibility has enabled Weihan to grow his property portfolio much more quickly and with greater returns.
+This flexibility has enabled Weihan and his wife to grow their property portfolio much more quickly and with greater returns.

 Target middle-class properties